avermeulen/progress-tracker/readme.md

 ## Run it

-To run the app, clone the repo locally.
+To run the app, fork & then clone the repo locally.

 Then: